-Much like Rod Stewart, Joe Cocker underachieved after an impressive start to his career, albeit for altogether different reasons (exhaustion and drugs as opposed to leggy blondes and a big head).
+Much like Rod Stewart, Joe Cocker underachieved after an impressive start to his career, albeit for altogether different reasons (exhaustion and drugs/alcohol as opposed to leggy blondes and a big head).
 However, his first three albums belong in any rock and soul collection, as this album is equal parts both, with a slightly psychedelic sound that features guitar parts from Jimmy Page, church-y organ or upbeat piano played by the likes of Steve Winwood and collaborator Chris Stainton, prominent gospel-tinged female backing vocals, and of course Cocker's own inimitably hoarse voice, which is improbably powerful given the frog he just swallowed.
-Although Cocker tries his hand at songwriting, co-penning three songs (two with Stainton), all of which are pretty good but none of which are highlights, he's really more of an interpreter of other people's songs than a creator of them (and therein lies another major difference with Stewart, who could create his own classics as well as interpret them).
+Although Cocker tries his hand at songwriting, co-penning three good songs (two with Stainton), he's really more of an interpreter of other people's songs than a creator of them (and therein lies another major difference with Stewart, who could create his own classics as well as interpret them).
 Of course, the song that everybody associates with this album - indeed, with Cocker's entire career - is his complete transformation of The Beatles' "With A Little Help From My Friends," which had been a huge hit at Woodstock (indeed, his performance of it there made him an instant star even before this album was released, helped in no small part due to his memorably spastic stage movements, which became much imitated, most famously by John Belushi years later on Saturday Night Live) and later served as the theme song to the excellent T.V. show The Wonder Years.
-Anyway, Cocker had a knack for remaking other people's songs as his own, and none more so than this classic, which features memorable riffs from Page, those churchy-keys/female backing vocals I previously mentioned, and most of all Cocker's completely over-the-top vocal performance, replete with one of the most spine-tingling screams ever put on record.
-Elsewhere, his groovy take on Traffic's "Feelin' Alright" is similarly definitive if far more low-key, and surprisingly enough he even improves on The Animals' "Don't Let Me Be Misunderstood" though it's the song's slow, sexy mood that makes it such a standout.
+Anyway, Cocker had a knack for remaking other people's songs as his own, and none more so than this classic (one of the best cover songs ever, period), which features memorable riffs from Page, those churchy-keys/female backing vocals I previously mentioned, and most of all Cocker's completely over-the-top vocal performance, replete with one of the most spine-tingling screams ever put on record.
+Elsewhere, his groovy take on Traffic's "Feelin' Alright" is similarly definitive if far more low-key, and surprisingly enough he even improves on The Animals' "Don't Let Me Be Misunderstood" though it's the song's slow burning late night mood that makes it such a standout (in fact I wish the song's outro jam was longer).
 As such, much credit should go to the Grease Band and other assorted session musicians who give Cocker the just-right backing he needs to shine.
 But give Cocker credit as well; he rarely plays it safe on these cover songs, but instead often drastically rearranges them ("With A Little Help From My Friends" had been a minor "Ringo song," after all).
-When he does play it close to the vest, as on his update of Bob Dylan's "I Shall Be Released," the result is well done but a bit disappointing (The Band’s version will always be the best), and as such I prefer more adventurous attempts like his lovely update of Dylan's "Just Like A Woman."
-Looking at the rest of the track listing, I'd name "Bye Bye Blackbird" and "Do I Still Figure In Your Life?" (a couple of slow, soulful ballads with singable choruses) as other highlights (the former song also has a niftly little Jimmy Page guitar solo), while "Marjorine," which is almost waltz-like and is comparatively light in tone, would likely get my nod as the most distinctive song among Cocker's originals (also including “Change In Louise” and “Sandpaper Cadillac”).
-Still, like I said before, Cocker is at his best when reinventing other people's songs, and some of these covers are superb, while the rest of this fine debut simply offers consistent quality.
+When he does play it close to the vest, as on his update of Bob Dylan's "I Shall Be Released," the result is well done but a bit disappointing (The Band’s version will always be the best, and this album finale is a bit anticlimactic after "…Friends")), and as such I prefer more adventurous attempts like his lovely update of Dylan's "Just Like A Woman."
+Looking at the rest of the track listing, I'd name "Bye Bye Blackbird" and "Do I Still Figure In Your Life?" (a couple of slow, soulful ballads with singable choruses) as other highlights (the former song also has a nifty little Jimmy Page guitar solo), while "Marjorine," which is almost waltz-like and lighter in tone, would likely get my nod as the most distinctive song among Cocker's three originals (it was even a minor U.K. hit), though the catchy, upbeat "Change In Louise" and the intense, comparatively hard rocking "Sandpaper Cadillac" are also enjoyable.
+Still, like I said before, Cocker is at his best when reinventing other people's songs, and some of these covers are superb, while the rest of this excellent debut simply offers consistent quality.

 Joe Cocker!
 (A&M ’70) Rating: B+